 Victor Babes Boulevard no. 10

-The Canteen of the Politehnica was at the epicenter of the anti-communist demonstrations of the students from Timișoara from 1956.
+The Politehnica Student Restaurant was at the epicenter of the anti-communist demonstrations of the students from Timișoara from 1956.

 Duiliu Marcu's initial scheme included a pavilion for the rectory, an electrical engineering pavilion, a mechanics pavilion, a social group, an administrative (director) pavilion, and one dedicated to the teaching staff.
 Each pavilion was arranged around an inner courtyard, the sections being simultaneously independent and interconnected.
 In the architect's initial proposal, the social group included 4 student dormitories with 250 beds, with shops on the ground floor and the main pavilion.
 The student restaurant was part of the main pavilion that contained the clubrooms for 1000 students with table tennis rooms, library, reading room, drawing and music rooms, medical office, etc.

 In the end, only the mechanics' pavilion, a student dormitory, and the student restaurant building were executed, not even respecting the planting plan proposed by the author.
 Both the student restaurant and the other two buildings are made in neo-Romanian style with Art-Decoinfluences.
 The facades are made of exposed brick facing and stone-like elements.